revyrob/septSommet/README.md

 # School Blog Site
 Commuication with parents and the school can be overwhelming.
 Here is a trial for my kids' school to see if this blog commuincation site decreases the burden from school administration and gives a central spot for parents to find information.
-Built with Next.js, Typescript, Tailwind, and Sanity.
-Sanity is an easy-to-use backend that a non-technical person can easily create posts, delete posts, edit posts, approve comments, and delete comments.

-## Sanity issues for login
+## 🚀 Demo
+https://medium-blog-mock.netlify.app/

+## 📹 Demo Video
+https://www.loom.com/share/a466ec45766247deaa10e063d6eaa8ce

+## 🛠️ Installation Steps:
+1. To start using this app you first need to clone the repository:

+    git clone git@github.com:revyrob/mediumblog.git

+2. To set-up Sanity:
     npx @sanity/cli init

     npx @sanity/cli start

     npx @sanity/cli login

-When building the app npm install next sanity within the main folder, did this for bringing in the posts

-## Start it up!!
+3. Then you will need to install all the required packages for the application.
+Run this command (if you're using npm).
+    npm i

+4. To run the app run in the main folder:

-Main saity folder: npm run dev
+   npm run dev

+5. cd into the medium folder and run:

-Within the studio folder: npx @sanity/cli start
+    npx @sanity/cli start

-## Check out deployed site on Netlify
-https://medium-blog-mock.netlify.app/

-## Demo
+## 💻 Built with:

-https://www.loom.com/share/a466ec45766247deaa10e063d6eaa8ce
+<li>Next.js</li>
+<li>Typescript</li>
+<li>Tailwind</li>
+<li>Sanity</li>